Schwitzd/PSRadomWork/SCCM/Readme.md

 * **Get-SCCMClientStatus** - Return the state of the SCCM Client Softwares
 * **Invoke-SCCMClientActionsAll** - Triggers a ConfigMgr Client Cycle Action on a remote computer
 * **Invoke-SCCMClientSoftware** - Remotely install a Software thru SCCM
+* **Reset-SCCMTaskSequence** - Reset the tasks requests, useful for stuck packages in "Installing/Downloading" state
 * **Set-SCCMClientSoftware** - Install or uninstall software on target computers